 UPDATE: It was just announced that the Safe Food for Canadians Regulations will come into force on January 15, 2019.
 Are you up-to-date on the new Canadian Food Safety regulations?
 Implementation timetables for food manufacturers (including alcoholic beverages) and food importers can be found here.

-Businesses that earn over $30,000 CAD in food sales must have a Preventive Control Plan (PCP).
+One of the SFCR requirements is for certain food businesses including exporters and importers to develop a PCP.
 A PCP is a written document that demonstrates how food safety hazards are identified and controlled.
-Under the Canadian regulations, the food safety plan must include elements relating to packaging, labelling, grading, and standards of identity.
+Under the Canadian regulations, the PCP must include elements relating to packaging, labelling, grading, and standards of identity.
 In an effort to streamline the process, Sirocco Consulting team in Kelowna, BC, Canada has compiled a guide to develop your Preventive Control Plan.

 Steps to developing a Preventive Control Plan